 Anne Ruckman has had a never-ending curiosity to learn about the world around her.
 As a child she enjoyed math class, viewing it as a game where she acquired new techniques to solve challenges.
 As she grew older, she attended Science, Technology, Engineering, and Mathematics (STEM) summer camps and participated in youth science labs, so it was no surprise to anyone when she decided to enter a scientific field after high school.

-Ruckman, currently earning a bachelor’s degree in physics from Coe College in Cedar Rapids, Iowa, was part of a materials engineering team that assisted a group focused on carbon capture technology as part of the Mickey Leland Energy Fellowship (MLEF) program.
-The program’s mission is to strengthen and increase the pipeline of diverse future science, engineering, technology, and mathematics (STEM) professionals
+Ruckman, currently earning a bachelor’s degree in physics from Coe College in Cedar Rapids, Iowa, was part of a materials engineering team at the National Energy Technology Laboratory (NETL) that assisted a group focused on carbon capture technology as part of the Mickey Leland Energy Fellowship (MLEF) program.
+The program’s mission is to strengthen and increase the pipeline of diverse future science, engineering, technology, and mathematics (STEM) professionals.

 While scanning the Oak Ridge Institute for Science and Education (ORISE) website, Ruckman came across the MLEF program.
 This opportunity piqued her interest because it would give her the experience researching at a national lab as well as the unique mentor/mentee relationship inherent to the program.